Samic8/samdawson.dev/src/articles/react-redux-use-selector-vs-connect.md

 A handy way to understand the differences between hooks and connect, is to understand how unit tests can be written for each and what direction of code style they _nudge_ you towards.

 The way you write your unit tests influences how your components are organised by their concerns.
 When following the _Separation of concerns_ principle your code becomes easier to test and reuse.
-There is a spectrum of separation of concerns and there are tradeoff's along that spectrum, maintainability becomes a problem at the extreme ends of the spectrum.
+There is a spectrum of _Separation of Concerns_ and there are trade offs along that spectrum, maintainability becomes a problem at the extreme ends of the spectrum.
+Too many small pieces of code to test, or code that is too large to test.

-Connect API is more and the hooks API is less separated by concerns.
+Connect API improves separation and the hooks API reduces separated by concerns.
 I don't think either fall at the extreme ends so you need to understand what trade offs you are making with each choice.

 ### Testing components using the connect function